Internal combustion locomotive: Petrol

+Petrol locomotives (US: gasoline locomotives) use petrol as their fuel.
+The earliest gasoline locomotive in the western United States was built by the Best Manufacturing Company in 1891 for San Jose and Alum Rock Railroad.
+It was only a limited success and was returned to Best in 1892.

-Petrol locomotives use petrol as their fuel.
-The first commercially successful petrol locomotive was a petrol-mechanical locomotive built by the Maudslay Motor Company in 1902, for the Deptford Cattle Market in London.
+In the United Kingdom, the first commercially successful petrol locomotive was a petrol-mechanical locomotive built by the Maudslay Motor Company in 1902, for the Deptford Cattle Market in London.
 It was an 80 hp locomotive using a 3-cylinder vertical petrol engine, with a two speed mechanical gearbox.
 The second locomotive was built by F.C.
 Blake of Kew in January 1903 for the Richmond Main Sewerage Board.